kristoferssolo/testing-spring-2024/README.md

 ## Project

-This is a simple C++ project that includes the function for our collegues to test.
+This is a simple C++ project that includes the function for our colleagues to test.
 The function (i.e., the main function and the subfunctions used in it) is located in ``main_lib.cpp``.

-## Additional libraries and executables
+## Additional libraries and executable

-Our library ``Prep`` is concerned with preparation of data prior to the function call. ``test.cpp`` is a single test file that will contain the tests of our collegues and our own development tests.
+Our library ``Prep`` is concerned with preparation of data prior to the function call. ``test.cpp`` is a single test file that will contain the tests of our colleagues and our own development tests.
 GTest is used for tests.

 # Usage